nikasimovich/cif21/_agendas/week-10.md

 ### Homework

-- Based on toda&rsquo;s feedback, move forward with one design direction.
+- Based on today&rsquo;s feedback, move forward with one design direction.
 Build out the entire site design in Figma.
 - Reviewing today&rsquo;s notes in your own time.